kragen/stoneknifeforth/README.md

 but they will make the compiler more complicated, not simpler.
 The tables T and A should be moved past the end of the executable text, and some of the most-referenced routines should be open-coded, which should also speed it up.
-Here are the routines that are called in more than 10 places:
+Here are the routines that were called in more than 10 places some time ago:

      11 0x169  xchg
      13 0xc20  Literal
-     22 0x190  -  (note that + is only used in 25 places)
+     22 0x190  -  (now replaced by +, which is only used in 25 places)
      25 0x15b  pop
      26 0x1bc  =
      35 0x13d  dup